-Washington State 4-H is pleased to offer a number of different scholarships.
-Currently enrolled Washington State 4-H members are eligible to apply.
+Washington State 4-H is pleased to offer several different scholarships.
+Washington State 4-H members enrolled and approved as of March 1, 2024 are eligible to apply.
 Applicants must have accumulated at least two years of 4-H affiliation.
 Previous Washington State 4-H scholarship recipients are not eligible to apply.
 Applicant must be a high school senior attending an accredited two or four-year college or university in the fall.

 In order to be fair to all applicants and make efficient use of staff and volunteer time, we require all applications to be submitted by March 15 no later than 9:59 PM via 4-H Online.
 Emailed applications will not be accepted.
 No exceptions are made to this policy.
-Applications MUST BE COMPLETE, with submission of all five pieces included, in order be considered.
+Applications MUST BE COMPLETE, with submission of all pieces included in order to be considered.

 Washington State 4-H Scholarship Application Requirements

-- Woody and Joan Bernard 4-H Scholarship– To be considered for this $1,000 scholarship you must plan to attend a four-year accredited educational institution or two-year vocational institution.
+- Woody and Joan Bernard 4-H Scholarship– To be considered for one of the two $1,000 scholarships you must plan to attend a four-year accredited educational institution or two-year vocational institution.

 - O.M.
 Plummer Memorial Scholarship – to be considered for the $500 scholarship you must be attending a two or four-year college.